data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/AxUdwnW.gif" alt="Bea's mining guild iron" width=500>

 Using a dragon pickaxe and crystal pickaxe provides a chance of delaying the skilling timer by two ticks instead of the usual three ticks.
-We control for this by always moving to another rock after two ticks: when our pickaxe delays our skilling timer by two ticks, this moves us to an undepleted rock to set the skilling tick again; when our pickaxe delays our skilling timer by three ticks, this means we depleted the rock we just moved to, and we then move back to the old rock to set the skilling tick again.
+We control for this by _always_ moving to another rock after two ticks.
+On the next tick, we then move back to the previous rock if it isn't depleted.
 We also drop ore in client input before starting to interact with a rock to keep space in our inventory.

 The skilling tick is just a number, so it doesn't know what kind of action set the skilling tick.
 In the iron mining example, the skilling tick both got set from an iron rock and was used to mine an iron rock; however, this consistency was not needed.
 We can also set the skilling tick using one action and then complete a distinct action during the skilling tick.
 This strategy is behind almost every optimal skilling method in the game.
 A first example of this is from setting the skilling timer using woodcutting (which is 4 ticks) then completing a barbarian fishing action (which is by default 5 ticks), as shown in the clip below.

 <div style="text-align:center"><img src="https://i.imgur.com/FL2K5q7.gif" alt='Tree fishing' width=500>

 Below we describe in text the actions in the gif.
 -  **Tick 1**: The skilling timer decrements to -1.
-In client input, we start interacting with the tree.
-This sets the skilling timer to 3.
+During client input, we start interacting with the tree.
+During our turn, we interact with the tree which sets our skilling timer to 3.
 -  **Tick 2**: The skilling timer decrements to 2.
-In client input, we start interacting with the fishing spot.
+During client input, we start interacting with the fishing spot.
 -  **Tick 3**: The skilling timer decrements to 1.
 -  **Tick 4**: The skilling timer decrements to 0.
 During our turn, in interactions with npcs, we get a roll for a fish.